 To date, there is no clear evidence of intrauterine vertical transmission.
 However, there is a plausible risk of infection occurring during and after delivery.
 The US Centers for Disease Control and Prevention and the American Academy of Pediatrics currently recommend that newborns born to COVID-19-positive mothers or those who are suspected to be positive should be considered persons under investigation and tested using nasal and throat swabs via molecular assays at 24 hours of age and again at 48 hours if they are still are in the care facility.
-They should be separated from their mothers, if possible, to minimize the risk of postnatal infection and kept in areas away from infants whose mothers are negative for COVID-19.16 They can be fed expressed breastmilk from their mothers as no studies have found the virus in breastmilk thus far.
-14-16
+They should be separated from their mothers, if possible, to minimize the risk of postnatal infection and kept in areas away from infants whose mothers are negative for COVID-19.17 They can be fed expressed breastmilk from their mothers as no studies have found the virus in breastmilk thus far.
+15-17

-COVID-19-positive mothers are also encouraged to maintain a distance of 6 feet from their newborn infants after discharge and use proper hand hygiene and masks while providing newborn care until they are afebrile for 72 hours and 7 days out from symptom onset.
-Providers should continue optimal newborn care and prioritize immunizations of infants and young children, after discharge, while following measures of social distancing.
+After discharge, COVID-19-positive mothers are encouraged to maintain a 6-foot distance from their newborn infants, as possible, and use proper hand hygiene and masks while providing care to their newborn until they are afebrile for 72 hours and 7 days out from symptom onset.
+17 Providers should continue optimal newborn care and prioritize immunizations of infants and young children, after discharge, while following measures of social distancing.